 Telegram Messenger has been known as the best WhatsApp competitor for a while now and nothing’s changed.
 The open-source messaging app is still the best WhatsApp alternative out there.
-Along with the usual messaging features that that both WhatsApp and Telegram pack, the latter differs from the former with features like super groups of up to 5,000 people, public channels, usernames, ability to share files of up to 1.5 GB, passcode lock, self-destructing messages and end-to-end encryption in secret chat among other things.
+Along with the usual messaging features that both WhatsApp and Telegram pack, the latter brings other features like supergroups of up to 100,000 people, public channels, usernames, the ability to share files of up to 2 GB, passcode lock, self-destructing messages and end-to-end encryption in secret chat among other things.

 Availability: Android, iOS, Windows Phone, Windows, macOS, Linux, Web (Free)

 Signal Foundation, the organization that powers the end-to-end encryption technology in WhatsApp Messenger and Facebook Messenger, offers its very own messaging app dubbed Signal Private Messenger.
 As you’d expect, Signal brings a number of security benefits when compared to WhatsApp.
 It offers self-destructing messages, screen security (prevents anyone from taking screenshots), and more.

 Plus, Signal brings encryption to its backups, calls, group calls, and every other data in the app.
 Even the files that you send using Signal are protected.
 Furthermore, according to Apple’s App Store listing, Signal doesn’t link any data to your identity.

 It’s a great app for anyone who wants to securely converse with other users.
 That’s why, Signal is quite popular with journalists.
 Signal Private Messenger is for people who are looking for a simple and secure messaging app and if you are looking for something like that, it is the best WhatsApp alternative for you.